PupoSDC/chair-flight/libs/content/blog/posts/002-question-editor-release/page.md

-import { useState } from "react";
-import { default as Link } from "next/link";
-import { default as OpenInNewIcon } from "@mui/icons-material/OpenInNew";
-import { Sheet } from "@mui/joy";
-import { default as dedent } from "ts-dedent";
-import { MarkdownClientDemo } from "@chair-flight/react/components";
-import { BlogPageLayout } from "./_blog-page.layout";

-export const meta = {
-  title:
-    "Helps us build the Chair Flight qestion bank with our new Question Editor",
-  linkTitle:
+---
-    "Helps us build the Chair Flight qestion bank with our new Question Editor",
+  title: Helps us build the Chair Flight qestion bank with our new Question Editor
-  file: "002-question-editor-release",
+  author: PupoSDC
+  date: '2023-07-29'
+  tag: Feature
-  description: [
+  description: >
-    "The key differential between our question bank and other solutions available", "is that our question bank is Free and Open source.
-The goal is to ", 'build a community of students and former students who wish to "pay it', 'forward" by helping us write and continuously review questions to make', "sure they are up to date.",
+    The key differential between our question bank and other solutions available is that our question bank is Free and Open source.
+The goal is to build a community of students and former students who wish to 'pay it forward' by helping us write and continuously review questions to make sure they are up to date.

-    "",
-    "Today we are releasing one essential piece of the puzzle to make that", "happen.",
+    Today we are releasing one essential piece of the puzzle to make that happen.
-  ].join(""),
-  tags: ["Feature"],
-  author: "PupoSDC",
-  isoDate: "2023-07-29T20:26:01.746Z",
-};

-# Helps us build the Chair Flight qestion bank with our new Question Editor
+---

 The key differential between our question bank and other solutions available is that our question bank is Free and Open source.
 The goal is to build a community